 One thing that was stressed by all of the celebrity guests was getting more raw foods into one’s diet.
 Because it’s summer, this is the perfect time to enjoy seasonal fruits and make some incredible and easy treats out of them.
 A couple of weeks ago I bought a popsicle mold set from Target.

 I looked in the fridge and found some mango, pineapple and limes and threw them all together to make this!
 I food processed them together and threw them in my popsicle mold.
 Can you say absolutely delicious???
 OMG!
-I was in love.
+I was in love with these mango pineapple popsicles.
 This was a great way for me to create a healthy snack in this hot weather.
 Naturally sweet and delicious.